Sanket-DataMinds/Northwinds_db/README.md

 WHERE mod(order_id,2)=0;
 ```

-### Q6.Show the city, company_name, contact_name of all customers from cities which contains the letter 'L' in the city name, sorted by contact_name
+### Q6.
+Show the city, company_name, contact_name of all customers from cities which contains the letter 'L' in the city name, sorted by contact_name

 ```sql
 SELECT city, company_name, contact_name